Webhook & Download

 Webhooks

-204 No Contentresponse. - Processes the conversion in the background.
+204 No Content. - The conversion runs in the background.

 Gotenberg-Webhook-Url.